scalar-labs/scalardl/docs/schema-loader.md

-# scalardl-schema-loader
+# ScalarDL Schema Loader

-A Docker image that loads the database schema with [Schema Tool for Scalar DB](https://github.com/scalar-labs/scalardb/tree/master/schema-loader/).
+A Docker image that loads the database schemas of ScalarDL using [Schema Tool for Scalar DB](https://github.com/scalar-labs/scalardb/tree/master/schema-loader/).

 ## How to Build